merenlab/merenlab.org/courses/EMM/index.md

   * Eren AM, Banfield JF (2024).
 [Modern microbiology: Embracing complexity through integration across scales](https://doi.org/10.1016/j.cell.2024.08.028). *Cell*.
   * Franzosa EA, et al (2015).
-[Sequencing and beyond: integrating molecular ‘omics’ for microbial community profiling](https://www.nature.com/articles/nrmicro3451). *Nature Reviews Microbiology*.
+[Sequencing and beyond: integrating molecular 'omics' for microbial community profiling](https://www.nature.com/articles/nrmicro3451). *Nature Reviews Microbiology*.

-#### 15:00 - 17:00: A **read recruitment exercise** to warm up
+#### 11:00 - 15:00: A **read recruitment exercise** to warm up

 > The purpose of this exercise is to help you have a direct exposure to individual analysis steps and tools that enables one to recruit reads from metagenomes, and profile the read recruitment results to investigate gene distribution patterns of a given population.
 >
-> Throughout this exercise you will use a mock dataset to (1) familiarize yourself with commonly used file formats such as FASTA, FASTQ, SAM, and BAM, (2) learn the basic steps of read recruitment through Bowtie2 and samtools, (3) learn how to profile read recruitment results using anvi’o, and (4) familiarize yourself with downstream steps of the analysis of recruited reads.
+> Throughout this exercise you will use a mock dataset to (1) familiarize yourself with commonly used file formats such as FASTA, FASTQ, SAM, and BAM, (2) learn the basic steps of read recruitment through Bowtie2 and samtools, (3) learn how to profile read recruitment results using anvi'o, and (4) familiarize yourself with downstream steps of the analysis of recruited reads.
 Please try to be mindful about individual steps, make notes of those steps that did not make much sense to you so we can discuss them further if we have time.
 >
 > You will find the exercise here: [https://merenlab.org/tutorials/read-recruitment/](https://merenlab.org/tutorials/read-recruitment/)

-### Day 2, Tuesday (03/06/25)

-The day of genome resolved metagenomics, and pangenomics.

-#### 09:00 - 11:00: **Genome-resolved metagenomics**: opportunities and pitfalls
+#### 15:00 - 17:00: **Genome-resolved metagenomics**: opportunities and pitfalls

 * *Learning Objectives*: